Empire-Strikes-Back/Kuiil/readme.txt

-i have no resources - only source files i have no assets - i use words and very soft airy colors for shapres - my main color is white i am single-player game
+i have no resources - only source files i have no assets - i use words and very soft airy colors for shapres - my main color is white i am single-player game i do not use mouse - player uses text - repl - to interact with me